abdelrazekAli/wyldpay/README.md

 # WyldPay

-> QR Food Ordering solution<br>
-> This project provides efficient food ordering and management through a web interface.
+> QR Food Ordering solution through a web interface.

 ## Features

 - **Responsive User and Admin Interface**
-  - Developed a responsive interface for both users and admins, ensuring a dynamic experience on all devices.
+  - Developed a responsive interface for users and admins, ensuring a dynamic experience on all devices.

 - **REST APIs**
   - Built and maintained RESTful APIs for efficient data handling and integration with the front end.